MGM-29 Sergeant: In service

 Activated by the US Army in 1962 to replace the MGM-5 Corporal, it was deployed in Europe and South Korea by 1963, and to German units by 1964.

 The Sergeant weapon system was to be replaced by the MGM-52 Lance in the early 1970s but delays in the Lance caused it to remain in service.
 The last US Army battalion was deactivated in 1977.
 Sergeant Missile Systems were usually assigned to the field army with the mission of "general support to a corps."

 Operation of the Sergeant was recognized to be an interim stage in the development of battlefield missiles.
 It avoided the Corporal's liquid-fuel-handling drawbacks, but still requiring extensive setup and checkout before launch, together with a train of semi-trailer support vehicles.
 More advanced missiles, such as the contemporary Blue Water and later Lance, would reduce setup time.

 The Sergeant had a takeoff thrust of 200 kN, a takeoff weight of 4530 kg, a diameter of 790 mm, a length of 10.52 m and a fin span of 1.80 m.
 The Sergeant missile had a minimum range of 25 mi, and a maximum range of 84 mi.

 Thiokol developed the Sergeant rocket motors, and the Castor rocket stages derived from them, at the Redstone Arsenal near Huntsville, Alabama.

 Derivatives

-The Castor rocket stage, a Sergeant derivative, was used as the second stage of the Scout satellite launcher.
+The Castor rocket stage, a Sergeant derivative, was used as the second stage of the Scout satellite launcher, and later as part of the first stage of some Little Joe rockets.
+The Pollux motor was also a derivative of the Sergeant, and also saw use on the Little Joe, along with other sounding rockets.
 Clusters of Sergeant-derived rockets (the "Baby Sergeant") were used in the second and third stages of the Jupiter-C sounding rocket, as well as in the second, third, and fourth stages of the Juno I and Juno II launch vehicles, the former of which launched the first United States satellite, Explorer 1.